SFDO-Tooling/CumulusCI/docs/unpackaged.rst

 The task ``deploy_post``, which is part of the ``config_dev``, ``config_qa``, and ``config_managed`` flows, is responsible for deploying these bundles.

-Metadata that's not intended to be delivered to all installations of the product should *not* be included in ``unpackaged/post``.
+Metadata should *not* be included in ``unpackaged/post`` unless it is intended to be delivered to all environments (both managed installations and unmanaged deployments).
 It's critical for managed package projects that this metadata include namespace tokens (see :ref:`namespace-injection`).

 ``unpackaged/config``: Tailoring Orgs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^